Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

 1. Select the `IoT Hub` resource.
 1. Click on `Built-in endpoints` in the left menu
 1. In the blade that opens, find the `Consumer Groups' section
-1. Create new consumer group for TSI
+1. Create new consumer group called tsi (for use later by Time Series Insights)
-1. Create a new consumer group for ASA
+1. Create a new consumer group called asa (for use later by Azure Stream Analytics)
 1. Press `Tab` to navigate off the consumer group (this saves the configuration)
+![Consumer Groups)(./images/consumergroups.png)

 Here we will setup the event for the IoT Hub that will send the data to the Logic App to handle the alerts.